 Design thinking sprints consolidate projects that typically take months into a few days by using design thinking tools and mindsets to tackle a challenge quickly, creatively, and collaboratively.
 Originally made popular by Google with their 5-day format, we believe that the design sprint structure should be customized for the challenge at hand.

 Our Design Thinking Sprint Intensive is great for teams and organizations who want to get some hands on practice using design thinking to address a real business challenge with real business results.
-If you’re looking to learn how design thinking can help your team tackle projects more quickly and effectively, this training’s for you.
-We’ve taught design thinking sprints to teams on manufacturing floors, in retail stores, and for startup tech companies.
-No matter your industry, the design thinking sprint framework can be applied to any challenge that needs a dose of creative thinking and collaboration.
+If you’re looking to learn how design thinking can help your team tackle projects more quickly and effectively, this training is for you.
+We’ve taught design thinking sprints on manufacturing floors, in retail stores, and online with teams across the globe.
+No matter your industry—or where your team is working from—the design thinking sprint framework can be applied to any challenge that needs a dose of creative thinking and collaboration.

 During the Design Thinking Sprint Intensive, participants will be learning as they work on a real business challenge (to be defined prior to the training workshop) and generate real solutions.